septentrio-gnss/TopconCorrectionsWithSeptentrio/README.md

     <img src="doc_sources/Topcon_Topnet.png" width="75%">

 TopNET Live is a real-time GNSS (Global Navigation Satellite System) correction service offered by Topcon Positioning Systems, a division of Topcon Corporation.
 TopNET Live is designed to provide high-precision positioning data to GNSS users in various industries, including surveying, construction, agriculture, and more.

+Today only the RealPointservice (OSR services - RTK over NTRIP) from TopnetLive are supported with Septentrio receivers.

 To know more about the service you can visit the following official web pages:
 <div align="center">